EDUCBA

 Introduction to Excel Evaluate Formula

-Have you ever felt difficulties checking long formulas in excel?
-You may get confused with the different values of cells in a long formula.
+Have you ever felt difficulties checking long formulas in Excel?
+The different values of cells in a long formula can confuse.
 There exists a chance to get the wrong result as a final output of a lengthy formula.
-To find a solution, you can use the ‘Evaluate Formula’ feature in excel.
-A step by step evaluation helps to catch the bugs easily while it produces a wrong answer.
-Instead of wasting your time by manually evaluating the long formula, evaluate the formula feature performs it more precisely and accurately.
+You can find a solution using Excel’s ‘Evaluate Formula’ feature.
+A step by step evaluation helps to catch the bugs easily when it produces a wrong answer.
+Instead of wasting your time by manually evaluating the long formula, evaluate the formula feature and performs it more precisely and accurately.

 How to Evaluate Formula in Excel?